edysfy/Group_website/process/sysImp.md

     this.flyToCords.emit(lngLat);
   }
 ```
 This component is the child component of Mapbox.
 Mapbox is bound to this event emitter.
-When an event is emitted, the Usersearch-Display components pass the coordinated up to Mapbox, and the 'flyTo' function in Mapbox is triggers.
+When an event is emitted, the Usersearch-Display components pass the coordinates up to Mapbox, and the 'flyTo' function in Mapbox is triggers.
 Flying the user to the GeoJson EmotePost on the map.
 ```js
   flyTo(lngLat: number[]) {
     if(!isNaN(lngLat[0])&&!isNaN(lngLat[1])){